-Those of you who are regular readers of TBD know that I’ve been talking for while about adding a faux fireplace to our long list of DIY projects “to do”… along with my master bedroom redo and a new kitchen island, (coming soon!)
+Those of you who are regular readers of TBD know that I’ve been talking for while about adding a DIY faux fireplace to our long list of DIY projects “to do”… along with my master bedroom redo and a new kitchen island, (coming soon!)
 A faux fireplace was top on my list, and we wanted to get it done before the holidays.
-Our inspiration came along when we did this post on DIY faux fireplaces… I loved this one, and thought it would fit well with the eclectic modern/vintage/industrial look I was striving for.
-So, we started out developing our own plan based on the great projects we were seeing… And then, when we got pressed for time, we simplified even more!
+Our inspiration came along when we did this post on DIY faux fireplaces… So, we started out developing our own plan based on the great projects we were seeing… And then, when we got pressed for time, we simplified even more!

 - One old ’80’s dresser mirror I picked up at Goodwill for $9.